misotanni/misotanni.github.io/fjs/en/examples.md

 ## Videos

+Here's the FJS [introductory video](https://youtu.be/38I3cylJlW4).
+Here's a [score follower](https://youtu.be/JH2_Fwuc5E4) of the video's music, written – of course – in the FJS.

 This [interpretation](https://youtu.be/bZffjSUd-2w) of Steve Reich's *Electric Counterpoint* in 5-limit Just Intonation uses the 5-limit Tonnetz written in the FJS to visualize the tuning.

 This [piano cover](https://youtu.be/JvnYEVxlDvc) of the Minecraft soundtrack in 7-limit Just Intonation also visualizes its tuning lattices in the FJS.